 About & History

 To understand where we are going, you have to appreciate where we have been.
-This is the story of a prolific and prestigious piano maker.
+Discover the history of a prolific and prestigious piano maker.

-A rich history and a bright future.
 The Danemann story is one of passion and prestige.
-The heritage company has been revived and restored for a new generation of piano lovers to enjoy
+This heritage company has now been revived and restored for a new generation of piano lovers, fusing a rich history with a bright future.